 If you’re struggling with low mood or feeling more anxious, beyond what self-care can improve, then you may want to contact one of the mental health charities, visit your GP or get referred to your organisations Occupational Health Service.
 Many organisations have access for staff to counselling sessions or more specialised clinical services.

-Some doctors are still accepting patients for face to face appointments, but many are providing care through teleconferencing or video appointments.
+Doctors are now accepting patients for face to face appointments, but many are still able to provide care through teleconferencing or video appointments.
 Your GP can assist you to find a treatment provider who best suits your needs.

 RMP UK has a proven track record of reducing injury costs and minimising productivity losses for UK businesses.
 If you want to learn more about how RMP’s UK services can benefit your organisation then get in touch or access our website: https://rmpartners.co.uk/.